-As we cope with the grave threats to public health from the COVID-19 virus and its surreal, devastating effects on our culture, one could almost forget that we are deep into the wildfire season here in California.
-People are experiencing a whole new level of home life now, both in- and out-of-doors.
-But as the wildfire threat increases through the summer months, the question remains: How can your landscape help?
+With everything else going on, one might almost forget that we are deep into the wildfire season here in California.
+As the wildfire threat increases through the summer months, the question always remains: How can your landscape help?

 The answer is yes.